isiahmeadows/mithril.js/mvp-utils.md

     - `default:` is the fallback route if no route is detected, if no routes match, or if the current route's `href` is literally `""`.
     - `"/route/:param": (params) => ...` - Define a route
         - `params` contains both query params and template params.
-        - This can return one of `router` to skip, an object of child routes (for composable routes, detected by the presence of a property starting with `/`) to then dispatch from, a vnode child, or a state reducer returning one of the above.
+        - This can return one of `Router.NEXT` to skip, an object of child routes (for composable routes, detected by the presence of a property starting with `/`) to then dispatch from, a vnode child, or a cell returning one of the above.
         - Child route objects may also contain `default:` properties, but not `current:`.
         - This is exact by default, but the prefix carried by the context specifically *excludes* any final parameter, either `:param` or `:param...`.
     - When there is no active history (as in, when running without a global DOM and without an explicit `history:`), `current` is required.
     - If you want a 404 route, define a final route of `"/:path...": () => ...`.
-    - Note: this returns a state reducer.
+    - Note: this returns a cell.
 So this *can* be used independently of Mithril's view.

 - `Router.push(href | setOpts).then(...)` - Set the current route.
     - `opts.href` - The target URL to move to.
 Specifying a string is equivalent to passing this without parameters.